 3. Making the same SEO report for everyone

 Speaking of not being one-size fits all, not only should your client’s SEO report be oriented towards their goals, it should also be adapted to him or her as a person.
-And again, it’s all about asking yourself the right questions before you even start creating that report.
+And again, it’s all about asking yourself the right questions before you even start working on SEO reporting metrics.

 As we already mentioned, basic SEO techniques are pretty universal.
 Which is great, because you can usually start your client’s report with the same SEO report template that you’re already using.